rjurney/florian/README.md

 # Florian

 This is a Python project that uses the GMail API to download threads of messages and index them for Retrieval Augmented Generation (RAG).
+It includes advanced graph database capabilities through an integrated OpenSearch plugin for modeling and querying email communication networks.

 ## System Requirements